itIsMaku/framework-recipe/README.md

 # Warning: Its not ready for usage, still WIP.

+* If you are interested in contribution, you can join discord. ( https://discord.gg/Ffk7t5U3PH)

 This repository contains whole custom FiveM framework with many resources.
 All messsages in those resources are written in Czech language.